URTech-LLC/.github/profile/README.md

 ---

-## Meet the Team

-### David Riding – Co-Founder & Lead Systems Architect
-David is responsible for designing and developing the core infrastructure and software solutions used by URTech LLC.
-With experience across server architecture, real-time communication systems, and backend development, he leads all aspects of technical implementation from concept to deployment.

-### Jed Unrot – Co-Founder & Sales Lead
-Jed focuses on relationship management, sales strategy, and helping clients align software solutions with their production needs.

-### Dan Warner & Shawn Sanbar – Sales & Client Relations
-Dan and Shawn bring experience in feature support, communication tracking, and client-side operations.
-Together, they provide continuity between sales and deployment.

----

 ## Want to Work With Us?

 We help U.S.-based clients deploy media and communication solutions tailored to their workflow.